bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 * [Empire Fails - Will Schroeder](http://www.harmj0y.net/blog/empire/empire-fails/)
 * [Cobalt Strike 3.5.1 Important Security Update - Raphael Mudge](http://blog.cobaltstrike.com/2016/10/03/cobalt-strike-3-5-1-important-security-update/)

 **iptables** should be used to filter unwanted traffic and restrict traffic between required infrastructure elements.
-For example, if a Cobalt Strike teamserver will only serve assets to an Apache redirector, iptables rules should only allow port 80 from the redirector’s source IP.
+For example, if a Cobalt Strike team server will only serve assets to an Apache redirector, iptables rules should only allow port 80 from the redirector’s source IP.
 This is especially important for any management interfaces, such as SSH or Cobalt Strike’s default port 50050.
 Also consider blocking non-target country IPs.
 As an alternative, consider using hypervisor firewalls provided by your VPS providers.
 For example, Digital Ocean offers [Cloud Firewalls](https://www.digitalocean.com/community/tutorials/an-introduction-to-digitalocean-cloud-firewalls) that can protect one or multiple droplets.

-**chattr** can be used on teamservers to prevent cron directories from being modified.
+**chattr** can be used on team servers to prevent cron directories from being modified.
 Using chattr, you can restrict any user, including root, from modifying a file until the chattr attribute is removed.

 **SSH** should be limited to public-key authentication only and configured to use limited-rights users for initial login.
 For added security, consider adding multi-factor authentication to SSH.

 **Update!** No securing list is complete without a reminder to regularly update systems and apply hot-fixes as needed to remediate vulnerabilities.

-Of course, this list is not exhaustive of what you can do to secure a teamserver.
+Of course, this list is not exhaustive of what you can do to secure a team server.
 Follow common hardening practices on all infrastructure:

 * [Red Hat Enterprise Linux 6 Security Guide](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/pdf/Security_Guide/Red_Hat_Enterprise_Linux-6-Security_Guide-en-US.pdf)
 * [Debian Documentation on Hardening](https://wiki.debian.org/Hardening)